How to Integrate Magento 2 and Zoho in One Day

 - ZohoFlow + Zoho Builder allows integrating any application with less coding.

-To integrate Magento with Zoho we used Event Handling approach.
+To integrate Magento with Zoho we used the Event Handling approach.

 - Magento triggers corresponding WebHook on Entity change event